7 Best Health Insurance Plans for Retirees and Seniors

 It's free, simple and secure.

-Best overall: Medicare
+Best health insurance for seniors overall: Medicare

 Medicare is the best health insurance option for seniors and retirees.